-Because the acquired water will be used to improve the natural environment to a reasonable degree on the Cimarron River ISF reach, CPW has provided the following information specific to that ISF reach required by Policy 19:
+Because the acquired water will be used to improve the natural environment to a reasonable degree on the Cimarron River ISF reach and to improve the natural environment to a reasonable degree on the Little Cimarron River, CPW has provided the following information specific to these ISF reaches required by Policy 19:

-- 1. Degree to which the acquired water will add useable habitat to riffles, pools and runs within the subject ISF reach and amount of additional useable area: The anticipated addition of 1.0 to 2.0 cfs to the conditions (in a riffle) expected in the existing CWCB 16 cfs ISF reach would result in a 0.03 ft increase in average and maximum depth, a 2% increase in wetted perimeter, and a 0.05 ft/sec increase in the modeled average velocity.
-Additional data collection would be required to further quantify the benefits of the acquisition to other stream habitat types (pools, runs or glides). - 2.
-Where applicable, the amount of protection from high temperatures and low oxygen levels in hot summer months that the acquired water will provide: CPW is not aware of any temperature or dissolved oxygen issues in the Cimarron River ISF reach. - 3.
+- 1. Degree to which the acquired water will add useable habitat to riffles, pools and runs within the subject ISF reach and amount of additional useable area: On the Cimarron River in the existing decreed ISF reach, the anticipated addition of 1.0 to 2.0 cfs to the conditions (in a riffle) would result in a 0.03 ft increase in average and maximum depth, a 2% increase in wetted perimeter, and a 0.05 ft/sec increase in the modeled average velocity, therefore useable habitat will be increased in the riffle habitats.
+Additional data collection would be required to further quantify the benefits of the acquisition to other stream habitat types (pools, runs or glides).
+On the Little Cimarron River in the new ISF reaches, the anticipated addition of acquired water will increase aquatic habitat.
+Given the low flow conditions that historically occurred in these reaches of the Little Cimarron River, addition of the acquired water will result in a benefit to available aquatic habitat. - 2.
+Where applicable, the amount of protection from high temperatures and low oxygen levels in hot summer months that the acquired water will provide: CPW is not aware of any temperature or dissolved oxygen issues in either the Cimarron River ISF reach or in the Little Cimarron River reaches. - 3.
 An analysis of the degree to which the additional water resulting from the acquisition: (1) benefits the natural environment, and (2) does not result in hydraulic conditions that are detrimental to the aspects of the natural environment intended to be benefited by the acquired water: The degree to which the acquired water is anticipated to benefit the natural environment is addressed in C.1 above.
-The increment of additional flow is not of sufficient magnitude for CPW to have any concerns with respect to stream hydraulics or habitat degradation.
+The increment of additional flow is not of sufficient magnitude for CPW to have any concerns with respect to stream hydraulics or habitat degradation within all three of the proposed reaches.